 AI Virtual Assistants can also detect user emotion and modify their behaviors accordingly, making their interactions with customers more natural, personalized, and human-like.
 The ability to change tones to match a wide range of user emotions is extremely valuable when striving to deliver positive user experiences.
 For example, when a customer is frustrated or upset, an AI Virtual Assistant is able to recognize this and work to improve the customer’s mood.
 This can be through becoming more sympathetic towards the customer or offering additional suggestions to help them resolve their issues.
-By delivering a conversational experience that mirrors human interaction, Conversational AI and AI Virtual Assistants are able to establish user trust, engagement, and satisfaction, all of which are pivotal to the success and growth of any organization.
+By delivering a conversational experience that mirrors human interaction, Conversational AI Platforms and AI Virtual Assistants are able to establish user trust, engagement, and satisfaction, all of which are pivotal to the success and growth of any organization.

 AI Virtual Assistants: Unlocking the Future of User and Employee Experiences

 The future of customer and employee experience innovation is all about creating and delivering solutions that help make every interaction more efficient and meaningful than the last.
 Businesses are investing in Conversational AI to drive better and more efficient interactions with customers and employees.
 As businesses continue developing and acquiring new ways to enhance their user and employee experiences, it is important to prevent oneself from remaining stagnant or from falling behind.
 With advanced capabilities such as NLP and NLU technology, AI Virtual Assistants are undoubtedly game-changers in the service support industry, continuously paving the way for smarter, more efficient business outcomes.

 Aisera offers the most feature-comprehensive and technology-advanced self-service automation solution in the market, which blends AI Virtual Assistant technology, Conversational AI, and Conversational RPA into one SaaS cloud offer for IT Service Desk and Customer Services.